 Nam Giao Esplanade Introduction

-Nam Giao Esplanade is one of the important monuments of the Nguyen dynasty, located about 5km away in the south of Hue Citadel.
-This is the place where Nguyen Emperors used to come to worship Heaven and Ground.
+Nam Giao Esplanade is one of the important monuments of the Nguyen dynasty, located about 5km away south of Hue Citadel.
+This is the place where Nguyen Emperors used to come to worship Heaven and the Ground.

 In the old days, the emperors considered themselves Heavenly beings.
 But heaven was the one highest majesty and gave happiness to all people so often they held solemn heavenly sacrifices.
 Because Emperor is the son of Heaven so he must personally stand as the master to do the ceremony of the filial piety of a son.